bubroz/place2polygon/README.md

 ## Development

-This project was developed 100% with Claude-3.7-Sonnet in Cursor, demonstrating the capabilities of AI pair programming for geospatial application development.
+This project was developed 100% with Claude-3.7-Sonnet in Cursor.

 ## Features